usr922/FST/README.md

 ```

 ##### VOC 2012

-Refer to [this link](https://github.com/zhixuanli/segmentation-paper-reading-notes/blob/master/others/Summary of the semantic segmentation datasets.md) and download `PASCAL VOC 2012 augmented with SBD` dataset.
+Refer to https://github.com/zhixuanli/segmentation-paper-reading-notes/blob/master/others/Summary of the semantic segmentation datasets.md and download `PASCAL VOC 2012 augmented with SBD` dataset.
 Then unzip the files to folder ```data``` and make the dictionary structures as follows:
 ```angular2html
   data/VOC2012
   ├── Annotations